zhehaowang/zhehao.me/quotes.md

 "Here was something to live for, to win to, to fight for - ay, and to die for" -- Jack London, Martin Eden

+"We imagine that as soon as we are torn out of our habitual path all is over, but it is only the beginning of something new and good.
+As long as there is life, there is happiness.
+There is a great deal, a great deal before us."
+-- Tolstoy, War and Peace

+"In a corporate environment, whenever you think you aren't being evaluated, you are."
+-- Adam